iri031/monad/libs/core/src/monad/fiber/fiber.md

 The fiber runs this function until the function decides to suspend itself, either  by yielding, returning, or going to sleep on some synchronization condition that is not met yet (e.g., waiting for a semaphore to signal).
-When the fiber suspends, the current thread of execution begins executing something else.
-It may later be resumed, at which point execution continues at the point where it left off.
+When the fiber suspends, the current thread of execution resumes the execution of another fiber.
+The original fiber may later be resumed, at which point execution continues at the point where it left off.

 Most of the implementation can be understood by thinking about exactly how and when a fiber switches.
-Here is the model we follow:
+The model we follow is:

 - A fiber is started or resumed by calling the `monad_fiber_run` function, passing in the `monad_fiber_t*` that the user wants to run;
-  that is, the context that _calls_ `monad_fiber_run` will switch into the given fiber and begin (or resume) running it
+  that is, the context that _calls_ `monad_fiber_run` will switch into the given fiber and begin (or resume) running its associated function

 - In general, when a fiber suspends for any reason (yield, sleeping, returning, etc.), it jumps back to the context that was executing previously.
-This is the context that was running the implementation of `monad_fiber_run` in the first place, so the suspension of a fiber appears to the caller of `monad_fiber_run` as the `monad_fiber_run` function returning back to them
+This is the context that was running the code for `monad_fiber_run` in the first place, so the suspension of a fiber appears to the caller of `monad_fiber_run` as the `monad_fiber_run` function returning back to them